 pip install cutlet

 Note that if you don't have a MeCab dictionary installed you'll also have to install one.
-If you're just getting started unidic-lite is probably fine.
+If you're just getting started unidic-lite is a good choice.

 pip install unidic-lite